Skip to main content

 Mobile

-Wireless Search Behaviour
+Mobile Search Behaviour in 2007

 Google published a large scale study of wireless search behaviour on Google Mobile Search in 2006 in collaboration with Columbia University and Carnegie Mellon University.
 The data set for the study consisted of over 1 million page view requests randomly sampled during a 1 month period in 2005.
 Only English Web searches were included in this study.
 To eliminate potential ‘bot’ spam traffic and confounding factors of network latency between different carriers, the study was restricted to a single large U.S. carrier.
 This article highlights some of the interesting findings from the study report.